Overinterpretation reveals image classification model pathologies: Introduction

 \section{Introduction}

 Well-founded decisions by machine learning (ML) systems are critical for high-stakes applications such as autonomous vehicles and medical diagnosis.
 Pathologies in models and their respective training datasets can result in unintended behavior during deployment if the systems are confronted with novel situations.
-For example, a recent medical image classifier for cancer detection attained high accuracy in benchmark test data, but was found to base its decision upon the presence of dermatologists' rulers in an image (present when dermatologists already suspected cancer)~\cite{aidiagnosis2017}.
+For example, a medical image classifier for cancer detection attained high accuracy in benchmark test data, but was found to base decisions upon presence of rulers in an image (present when dermatologists already suspected cancer)~\citep{aidiagnosis2017}.
 We define model {\em overinterpretation} to occur when a classifier finds strong class-evidence in regions of an image that contain no semantically salient features.
 Overinterpretation is related to overfitting, but overfitting can be diagnosed via reduced test accuracy.
-Overinterpretation can stem from true statistical signals in the underlying dataset distribution that happen to arise from particular properties of the data source (such as the dermatologists' rulers).
+Overinterpretation can stem from true statistical signals in the underlying dataset distribution that happen to arise from particular properties of the data source (e.g., dermatologists' rulers).
 Thus, overinterpretation can be harder to diagnose as it admits decisions that are made by statistically valid criteria, and models that use such criteria can excel at benchmarks.

-It is important to understand how hidden statistical signals of benchmark datasets can result in models that overinterpret or do not generalize to examples that stem from a different distribution.
-Computer vision (CV) research relies upon datasets like CIFAR-10~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet} to provide standardized performance benchmarks.
-Here, we analyze the overinterpretation of popular CNN architectures derived from these benchmarks to characterize pathologies.
+We demonstrate overinterpretation occurs with unmodified subsets of the original images.
+In contrast to \emph{adversarial examples} that modify images with extra information, overinterpretation is based on real patterns already present in the training data that also generalize to the test distribution.
+Hidden statistical signals of benchmark datasets can result in models that overinterpret or do not generalize to new data from a different distribution.
+Computer vision (CV) research relies on datasets like CIFAR-10~\citep{krizhevsky2009learning} and ImageNet~\citep{imagenet} to provide standardized performance benchmarks.
+Here, we analyze the overinterpretation of popular CNN architectures on these benchmarks to characterize pathologies.